bethanyalicehall/e-commerce-ms4/README.md

 ### **As a new user I want ...**
 - To understand what the sites purpose is immediately.
-- To be able to register to become a member, giving me the ability to leave comments on posts
+- To be able to register to become a member, giving me the ability to leave comments on posts and save my delivery information.
-- To easily browse products, add items to my bag, checkout securely, and receive an email confirmation of my purchase
+- To easily browse products, add items to my bag, checkout securely, and receive an email confirmation of my purchase.
 - To be able to search the site to see if a certain product is available.
 - To see if a particular product is out of stock